kmhofmann/selene/docs/building.md

 On Debian-like systems (e.g. Ubuntu), you should be able to use `apt-get` as follows:

+    # Dependencies for building the library
+    apt-get install libjpeg-turbo8-dev libpng-dev

+    # Dependencies for building tests & examples
-    apt-get install libjpeg-turbo8-dev libpng-dev libopencv-dev libboost-filesystem-dev
+    apt-get install libopencv-dev libboost-filesystem-dev

-    # Note: there is no pre-built google-benchmark package; install from source instead, or use vcpkg.
+    # Note: There is no pre-built google-benchmark package in e.g. Ubuntu.
+    #       Install from source instead, or use vcpkg.

 #### MacOS

 Install [Homebrew](https://brew.sh/) to build and install the dependencies as follows:

+    # Dependencies for building the library
+    brew install libjpeg-turbo libpng

+    # Dependencies for building tests, examples, benchmarks
-    brew install libjpeg-turbo libpng opencv3 boost google-benchmark
+    brew install opencv3 boost google-benchmark

 #### Windows